Gating Techniques for Vocals video tutorial details how to use a gate to process vocals.

 Attack and Release determine how the gate closes and open.

-Some gates offer a hold feature which keeps the gate open for a specified time and prevents ‘chattering’ (the gate opens and closes rapidly in succession).
+Some gates offer a hold feature that keeps the gate open for a specified time and prevents ‘chattering’ (the gate opens and closes rapidly in succession).

 Some gates will work in either Peak or RMS Mode.

 Range determines by how much the signal is attenuated.
 This is often used to avoid abrupt closing/opening.
-It allow for a smoother transition.
+It allows for a smoother transition.

-In the video I explain what a noise gate is using various noise gates including Cubase’s very own stock gate plugin.
+In the Gating Techniques for Vocals video, I explain what a noise gate is using various noise gates including Cubase’s very own stock gate plugin.
 I explain how noise gates work and how best to use them for processing vocals.

 Plugins used in this video: